itsParas000/Air_Quality_Prediction/README.md

 ### Feature Engineering
 Retained key columns (e.g., CO(GT), NOx(GT), T, RH).
 Set datetime as the index and scaled numeric data using StandardScaler.

+### Model Development
+Split data into 80% training and 20% testing sets.
+Trained a Prophet model with yearly, weekly, and daily seasonality on CO(GT).